Permissionless-Software-Foundation/specifications/ps007-token-data-schema.md

 This property can also be an object, so that it can communicate links to various platforms where the content can be found.
 If expressed as an object, the object *must* contain a `default` property at a minimum, which provides a default link to the content.

 A second property `ipfs` is optional but highly recommended.
 This allows the viewer software to determine it's own IPFS Gateway URL for retrieving the content.
 This can lead to a better user experience since the data can be cached, handled, and optimized by the viewer software.
+This property must be an object with two properties: `cid` for the content ID (CID), and `path`, which is the path within the CID to resolve the media.

 Here is an example: